ralphje/imagemounter/docs/python.rst

       The index of the volume in the disk.
 If there are subvolumes, the index is separated by periods, though the exact format depends on the detection method and its format.

+   .. attribute:: slot

+      Internal slot number of the volume.

    .. attribute:: flag

       Indicates whether this volume is allocated (*alloc*), unallocated (*unalloc*) or a meta volume (*meta*).

+   .. attribute:: block_size

+      The block size of this volume.

    .. attribute:: fstype

       The volume file system type used internally as determined by :func:`determine_fs_type`.

+   .. attribute:: key

+      The key used by some crypto methods.

    .. attribute:: info